-Tourist information says that Hebrew and Arabic are the ‘official’ languages of the State of Israel, with English as a semi-official language, link.
-On the other hand, some see only Hebrew as the official language in the future on the basis that Israel is not a multi-national country, link.
+Up to July 2018, tourist information said that Hebrew and Arabic were the official languages of the State of Israel, with English as a semi-official language.
+On the other hand, some saw only Hebrew as the official language in the future on the basis that Israel is not a multi-national country.

 In that day five cities in the land of Egypt will speak the language of Canaan (Isa 19.18) For then I will restore to the peoples a pure language, that they may call on the name of the LORD (Zeph 3.9)